AndreyKunev/AndreyKunev/README.md

 - 🌐 Created and maintained automation scripts to download and process data efficiently.

 📚 **Current Focus**:
-- 🌱 Currently learning Node.js.
+- 🌱 Currently practicing Node.js and React Native.
 - 🌐 Exploring web dev in Python.
 - 🤖 Getting familiar with C.